niftylettuce/nyc-nodejs-talk-aug-27-14/Readme.md

   - Lack of experience (simply not having enough practice)
   - Not knowing what package to use (e.g. outdated projects, broken builds, )
   - Bugs (and not knowing how to find or solve them -- rubber duck debugging)
-  - Scope creep (e.g. letting a client keep adding features, not building essential features first, losing focus on stupid features)
+  - Scope creep (e.g. letting a client keep adding features, not building essential features first, losing focus on stupid features like how I cloned Amazon's multi-order shipping address for Teelaunch before Teelaunch was even launched; wasted 3 weeks of time; but it was cool feature I can say I had built...)
   - Not using best practice (e.g. bad NPM versions in package.json)
   - Not using DRY practices (e.g. not modularizing components)
   - Database queries (e.g. writing raw SQL, not using an ORM like knex/bookshelf or mongoose)